 2.1.6.
-Marketing
+Marketing in other states

-Shares in the Company may only be marketed in other states subject to the Regulations, and any regulatory constraints in those countries.
+Shares in the Company may be marketed in other countries outside the UK subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.

 2.2.
 The structure of the Company